Origins of the ASME Fatigue Life Curves Post

 The graph below is the original data used to create the ASME permissible fatigue life curve for carbon steel alloys[1,2,3].
 The black line is the best fit curve though the original data points.
-I traced the Table 3.F.1 permissible cycle life stress values, the red line, onto the original graph.
+The red line is the Table 3.F.1 permissible cycle life stress values.

 The ASME permissible curve is obtained from the original data by adding the following factors of safety: Each point on the ASME line is either 1/2 the value of the original curve above it, or 1/20th the cycle life to the right [Ref 1, page 19].
 See the green markups below: